Experiential Learning Depot

 Step 5: Authentic Presentations

 An authentic presentation is one where students share their new skills and knowledge with a public audience that is relevant to the PBL topic or driving question.
+Authentic presentations are essential project-based learning steps because authenticity is what separates PBL from other general projects.

 For example, if a student creates a brochure about a career of interest, they might leave a stack of their brochures at a community career center.
 Once students have completed their projects and assembled their final products, they can share that product or information with their authentic audience.